 Sound: Exploring with Objects

 Babies naturally respond to music, and playing with musical instruments together helps baby bond with caregivers.
 Check out this list of homemade musical instruments you can make yourself, from jingly ankle bracelets to shoebox guitars.
+Playing instruments is also a great activity for babies to play with older siblings.

 Smell: Scented Edible Finger Paint